Tennessee Naturalist Program

 TNP participants may make-up no more than two (2) classes at their home chapter at no charge for any sessions missed in their original class year.
 Students who attended classes at Cedars of Lebanon may make up two (2) classes at Long Hunter State Park at no charge.

-NOTE: There is a $30 fee for each make-up class taken at a chapter other than your home chapter.
-Cash or check are acceptable forms of payment for the Long Hunter Chapter.
+NOTE: Make-up classes require a fee if taken at a chapter other than your home chapter.
+This fee is prorated based on the current course tuition.
+Cash or checks are acceptable forms of payment for the Long Hunter Chapter.
 Make checks payable to: Friends of Long Hunter State Park.

 ALSO NOTE: Makeup class attendance is contingent on space availability.
 Please confirm a spot with the coordinator of any chapter before showing up.